-Almost every rehab I have done has taken longer than I thought and cost more than I thought.
+Almost every rehab I have done has taken longer than I thought and costs more than I thought.
 I add $5,000 to the cost of any estimate I get, because I know things will pop up that were not thought of when the bid was made.
 The biggest problem with rehabs is you do not know the extent of the repairs needed until the rehab is started.
 Even in newer houses you will find things not done correctly like wiring or plumbing that cost a lot of money to fix right.
-When you tear into walls is when your budgets usually skyrocket, because you will expose wiring, insulation, sometimes mold or other issues.
+When you tear into walls is when your budgets usually skyrockets, because you will expose wiring, insulation, sometimes mold or other issues.
 It is impossible to know exactly what will have to be done until that job is started.

-The other issue is once the rehab is started and in progress you get a better idea of what the changes will look like.
+The other issue is once the rehab is started and in progress, you get a better idea of what the changes will look like.
 Those changes may not look the same once done as they did in your head or in a drawing.
-When you are spending big bucks to remodel a house you want to make sure it looks good and is functional.
+When you are spending big bucks to remodel a house, you want to make sure it looks good and is functional.
 If you have to spend a little more to make things look right it is usually worth it as long as you do not go overboard.

 Completing the walk through on a rehab

 Once the work is done you need to walk through the house with your contractor to make sure everything was done according to plans.
 Don’t be afraid to point out things you think should have been done better or make changes that will help the house sell or rent better.
-If you see problems the first time you work with a contractor and you do not point them out, the contractor will think he can get away with those short comings over and over.
+If you see problems the first time you work with a contractor and you do not point them out, the contractor will think he can get away with those shortcomings over and over.

 How to pay the contractor on a rehab

-Every contractor has a different way they want paid for a job.
+Every contractor has a different way they want to be paid for a job.
 Some want money upfront and some do not.
 On the first job I would expect the contractor to want some money upfront or the materials paid for by the homeowner.
 The most I have ever paid for a job upfront is 1/3 of the cost of the job.
-When I pay any money upfront I check references for the contractor and get everything in writing.
+When I pay any money upfront, I check references for the contractor and get everything in writing.
 I have never had a contractor skip out on a job after I paid him, but it happens to many people who blindly trust someone without checking references or getting everything in writing.

-Completing a rehab usually goes over budget and takes longer than you think, but if you take the time to plan the project and vet a contractor the results are usually worth the headaches.
+Completing a rehab usually goes over budget and takes longer than you think, but if you take the time to plan the project and vet a contractor, the results are usually worth the headaches.
 You will run into problems with contractors and probably even more problems doing big jobs yourself.
-I wonder if wholesaling is not a better business model at times, because of the problems I run into with contractors on my flips.
+I wonder if wholesaling is not a better business model at times because of the problems I run into with contractors on my flips.
 But when you make $50,000 on a single flip it makes you feel better about dealing with the rehab.